 Goats are a way to reduce poverty

 Overall, goats or any livestock product in our Gifts of Hope catalogue help to improve the economic and social status of the families who benefit from the respective project.
 They are a vital source of income and nutrition for families and enable parents to afford their children’s education.
-And education is key to breaking the cycle of poverty!
+And education is key to helping children thrive!

 This holiday season, consider giving a gift that literally keeps on giving and helps change lives too!